open-feature/community/SECURITY.md

 ### Ways to report

 * Send a message to [ccncf-openfeature-maintainers@lists.cncf.io][mailing-list]
 * If you can't send an email, either open an issue on GitHub with the description or open a pull request on GitHub with a reproducer and/or fix.
-We really prefer if you'd talk to us per email, though, as our repositories are public and we would like to give a heads up to our users before disclosing it publicly.
+We really prefer if you'd talk to us over email, though, as our repositories are public and we would like to give a heads up to our users before disclosing it publicly.

 ## Vulnerability Policies